Making (your) Mental Health a Priority!

 We are proud to publish this document about our findings and learnings on experiencing and recovering from a hurricane, with specific focus on the psychological aspects in this matter.
 Click here now to access it:

-Next Level Thinking” (NLT) is an initiative of the Department of Communication (DCOMM) a department that falls under the Ministry of General Affairs of the Government of Sint Maarten.
+Next Level Thinking (NLT) is an initiative of the Department of Communication (DCOMM).
+This is a department that falls under the Ministry of General Affairs of the Government of Sint Maarten.

 NLT came about after the group, APAP SXM was recognized as an instrumental key stakeholder by the Ministry of Public Health, Social Development & Labour (Ministry VSA) post Hurricane Irma to help schools and the general public at large to understand and deal with Post Traumatic Stress Disorder (PTSD) or other psychological reactions in the aftermath.

 Topics covered in Season 1 of NLT are 1. psychology introduction (general introduction to psychology and what it entails); 2. stress in adults; 3. stress in children and adolescents; 4. why do we celebrate; 5. healthy lifestyle: alcohol/ drugs/ food; 6. dealing with the upcoming hurricane season; 7. positively influencing a child’s development; 8. what if your child is developing differently; 9. mental health, what does it mean and how is it to live with a psychiatric disorder; 10. life with a disability.